junxit/us-congress-bills-117/metadata.md

 - 2022-06-21 — Mr. Cicilline moved to suspend the rules and pass the bill, as amended.
 - 2022-06-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5698-5699)
 - 2022-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-06-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.